 Security model

-Predicate enforces compliance through a scoped onchain role, not custody.
-You grant a role that authorizes freeze/block actions and nothing else; the signer can exercise only that role, and you can revoke it in a single transaction.
-This page covers the controls around that signer and the guarantees on enforcement delivery.Security and engineering teams evaluating Predicate can request additional detail under NDA —
+Predicate enforces compliance through a scoped onchain freeze/block role which can be revoked it in a single transaction and is typically granted by the contract’s admin role.
+This page covers the controls around the corresponding signer key and the guarantees on enforcement delivery.Security and engineering teams evaluating Predicate can request additional detail under NDA — covering key management, runtime hardening, and our threat model.
+The following is meant to be a high-level overview.

 Onchain authorization

 FREEZE_MANAGER_ROLEon EVM,blockeron Stellar. - Bounded authority.
 The role authorizes only freeze/unfreeze and block/unblock.
 It cannot mint, burn, transfer, upgrade, or reassign roles.
-A full compromise of Predicate’s signer is therefore bounded to enforcement actions (freeze/unfreeze or block/unblock) — it cannot move, issue, or reassign the asset.

 - Revocation.
 Authorization is revocable in a single transaction and verifiable on your own contract.